 |

-For connection to a telephone line, the separate PA-101
+For connection to a regular (analogue) telephone line

-The Gretacoder 102 (GC-102) was housed in a ruggedized military-grade green metal
+It is housed in a green ruggedized military-grade metal enclosure, but is

 The design of the GC-101 and GC-102 was based on the earlier

-not modular.
-It is currently unknown whether it was compatible.
+It is currently unknown whether SC-101 and GC-101 are compatible.

 Development of the GC-101 started in 1973 and took most of 1974,

-with the first protypes arriving in October 1974.
+with the first protypes becoming available in October 1974.

 During the first half of 1975, the manuals,

-the maintenance schedules and the training schemes were developed.
+the maintenance schedules and the training schemes were completed.

-The first production units were available by the end of July 1975 [8].
+The first production units were available at the end of July 1975 [4].

-The GC-101 became a popular unit in Switzerland, Austria, Germany
+The GC-101 was popular in Switzerland, Austria, Germany

 Several years later, in the early 1980s, the GC-101 and 102 were